Understanding Cost Performance Index A Complete Guide

 Data Accuracy

 The accuracy of CPI calculation depends on the quality of the highly used data.
-CPI results can be misleading by incorrect estimates of earned value or actual costs.
-It is necessary for project managers to ensure that data is collected and reported accurately to maintain the integrity of the CPI.
+CPI results can be misleading due to incorrect estimates of earned value or actual costs.
+Project managers must ensure that data is collected and reported accurately to maintain the integrity of the CPI.

 Short-Term Focus